plone/plone.restapi/docs/source/contributing/index.md

 ```
 ````

-Build the documentation locally to test the rendering by running `./bin/sphinxbuilder`.
+Build the documentation locally to test the rendering using the appropriate Makefile target.
-Alternatively, you can use Makefile targets:

 `docs-clean`
 : Clean current and legacy docs build directories, and Python virtual environment